-Boy Scouts is a boy-led, boy-run organization, but the boys must be trained to be leaders.
-One of the Scoutmaster's most important responsibilities is to provide the direction, coaching, and training that empowers the boy with the skills he will need to lead his troop.
-Scouting's value to young people is clear, but the advantages of Scouting are not limited to boys.
+Boy Scouts is a youth-led, youth-run organization, but the youth must be trained to be leaders.
+One of the Scoutmaster's most important responsibilities is to provide the direction, coaching, and training that empowers the youth with the skills they will need to lead his troop.
+Scouting's value to young people is clear, but the advantages of Scouting are not limited to youth.
 Adults also develop leadership and physical skills with every training experience.

 Training: Every Scout deserves a trained leader.
 When leaders understand Boy Scouting, they are more effective in their roles.
 Every leader should take both Fast Start Training and Youth Protection Training online.
 Scoutmasters and Assistant Scoutmasters should then take Scoutmaster and Assistant Scoutmaster Basic Leader Specific Training and Introduction to Outdoor Leader Skills (IOLS).
 Troop Committee Members should take Troop Committee Challenge online.
 Learn more about Boy Scout leader training.